duarme/NotiSearch/README.md

 ## Please note

 * There is no navigation bar, so you should navigate through resources using the address bar and RESTful actions, see routes.rb
+* Searches#index shows only the searches of the current user (this isn't ideal but was the simplest solution)
 * There is no authorization logic because isn't needed in an example app
 * I chose PostgreSQL because I plan to add PostgreSQL full-text search in the future, but you can use whatever DB you prefer, just change the Gemfile and database.yml file accordingly.